nebrius/react-strapped/README.md

 `bootstrapData`: `BootstrapData`

-The bootstrap data to initialize atoms with.
+The bootstrap data to initialize bootstrapped atoms with.

-`rootAtom`: `RecoilState`
+`rootAtom`: `RecoilState<BootstrapData>`

-The root atom to store the data, which in turn initializes all bootstrapped atoms.
+The root atom to store the data, which in turn initializes all bootstrapped atoms associated with it.

 ## License